Preetham Gubbi

 Preetham Gubbi is an Indian film screenwriter turned director who works in Kannada film industry.
 He made his debut as a script writer for the blockbuster Kannada film Mungaru Male in 2006.
-He debuted as a director for the film Haage Summane in 2009.
+He debuted as a director with the film Haage Summane in 2009.

-Personal life
+Early life

-Preetham is the grandson of the theater artist Gubbi Veeranna.
+Preetham is the grandson of the theater artiste Gubbi Veeranna.
 He is an associate of Yogaraj Bhat.

 Career

 As screenwriter

 Preetham made his debut with the film Mungaru Male.
 He wrote the script and co-wrote the screenplay with the director Yograj Bhat.
 The film had a simple story, that of the love and sacrifice of a young, carefree man.
 Preetam followed it up with two more simple tales - Geleya, directed by the long-time choreographer Harsha and the Ganesh starrer Aramane.
 Both did not attain the success of his first film.
 He has also written the story for his directorial debut, Haage Summane.